 Carpet is a popular choice for scratching posts.
 If you have a house without any other fabric, it can be a good option, but one major problem is that it can encourage cats to scratch other carpeted areas, too.
 After all, your cat can’t necessarily tell the difference between the carpet on their scratching post and the brand-new carpet you installed in your bedroom!

-Most cats love the feeling of scratching wood; it’s the material they’ll choose when outside, so it can make an excellent choice for an indoor scratching post, too.
-Wood isn’t a common material for commercially available cat scratching posts, so you may need to make your own DIY version.
+Most cats love the feeling of scratching wood.
+It’s the material they’ll choose when outside, so it can make an excellent choice for an indoor scratching post, too.
+Wood isn’t a common material for commercially available cat scratching posts, so you may need to make your DIY version.